 If there are divers in the vicinity, it is vital for the people riding on your boat to use extreme caution whenever they are entering or exiting the sea.
-Accidentally jumping onto the aluminum or steel tank of a diver might easily cause a swimmer to get a severe injury.
-In addition, depending on whether they are engaging in recreational or technical activities, the group of divers may be transporting heavy equipment that, if made touch with by non-participants, could cause injury to those individuals.
+Accidentally jumping onto a diver's aluminum or steel tank might easily cause a swimmer to get a severe injury.
+In addition, depending on whether they are engaging in recreational or technical activities, the divers may be transporting heavy equipment that, if made touched by non-participants, could cause injury to those individuals.

 In conclusion, it is essential to be aware that divers communicate with one another on the surface via hand signals.
-A diver is indicating that everything is okay by making a massive circle with both arms raised above their heads.
-However, a diver who makes the motion of wiping their windscreen with both arms indicates that they are in a state of distress and may be suggesting that they are in a potential emergency scenario.
+A diver indicates that everything is okay by making a massive circle with both arms raised above their heads.
+However, a diver who wipes their windscreen with both arms demonstrates that they are in a state of distress and may be suggesting that they are in a potential emergency scenario.

-If you come across a diver who is having trouble, you should only go into the water if there is no other option.
-To begin, you need to make an effort to perform an in-water rescue by making use of floating gear such as a life jacket or a safety ring.
+If you encounter a diver having trouble, you should only go into the water if there is no other option.
+To begin, you need to try to perform an in-water rescue by using floating gear such as a life jacket or a safety ring.
 You might also attempt tossing the diver a rope or extending a paddle towards them to make contact with them.

-It is imperative that you keep these items on board in order to safeguard yourself and the other passengers.
-You never know when someone from your vessel can accidently fall in or become terrified on the surface, needing a similar rescue procedure.
+You must keep these items on board to safeguard yourself and the other passengers.
+You never know when someone from your vessel can accidentally fall in or become terrified on the surface, needing a similar rescue procedure.
 If this happens, you will need to be prepared.

-You are prepared to have a safe and enjoyable day on the water now that you have some knowledge about the red flag that is displayed by scuba divers and what to do in the event that you come across it.
+You are prepared to have a safe and enjoyable day on the water now that you know about the red flag displayed by scuba divers and what to do if you come across it.

-Whether you're spending your time above or below the water, it's important to keep in mind that boating safety is an essential component of watersports.
-In addition, whenever there is any uncertainty, you should always err on the side of caution.
+Whether you're spending your time above or below the water, it's important to remember that boating safety is an essential component of watersports.
+In addition, you should always err on caution whenever there is any uncertainty.